About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Lapel Width and Roll

-Regarding the lapels: In our custom-made suits, the width of the lapel can be adjusted according to your preference and body shape, but we generally recommend a slightly wider "Wide Lapel" as a basic option.
-Depending on the size of your order, the basic width is around 9 cm.
-This gives a classical and imposing impression, and the X-shaped line running from the wide lapel to the deep front cut has a timeless allure.
+Regarding the lapels, the width can be adjusted according to the customer's preference and body shape.
+As a basic recommendation, I often suggest a slightly wider lapel.
+Depending on the size of the suit, the standard width is around 9 cm.
+This gives the jacket a classic and dignified impression.
+The X-shaped line created by the wider lapel and the deep front cut also gives the suit a timeless sense of elegance.

 Balance Between the Vest and Trousers

-When proposing a custom-made suit, it is imperative to discuss the relationship between the jacket, vest, and trousers.
-Originally, the term "suit" referred to a three-piece ensemble consisting of a jacket, vest, and trousers.
-However, as time went on, the vest was often omitted, leading to the two-piece suit (jacket and trousers) becoming the norm.
-At our store, we would like you to experience the elegance of a three-piece suit, which we highly recommend.
-Moreover, it's in the three-piece suit that the custom-made aspect becomes particularly crucial.
-One must first consider the relationship between the jacket's V-zone and button stance with that of the vest's, as well as the relationship between the length of the vest and the rise of the trousers.
-Additionally, the wearer's body characteristics play a significant role.
-Holistically assessing and adjusting these elements requires a high-quality custom-made process with a wide range of allowances, as well as commensurate fitting techniques.
-We would be delighted if you could savor the flowing unity between the jacket, vest, and trousers in a custom-made suit from The Dressing Lab.
+When I propose a made-to-order suit, I place great importance on the relationship between the jacket, vest, and trousers.
+Originally, a suit referred to a three-piece ensemble consisting of a jacket, vest, and trousers.
+Over time, the vest was often omitted, and the two-piece suit became more common.
+At The Dressing Lab., however, I would like our customers to experience the elegance of a three-piece suit, which I highly recommend.
+The value of made-to-order tailoring becomes especially clear in a three-piece suit.
+It is important to consider the relationship between the jacket's V-zone and button position, the shape of the vest, the length of the vest, and the rise of the trousers.
+The wearer's body shape also plays an important role.
+Adjusting all of these elements in balance requires a high-quality made-to-order process and careful fitting skills.
+I hope you will enjoy the beautiful sense of unity created by the jacket, vest, and trousers in a made-to-order suit from The Dressing Lab.

 Suits